xhawk18/s_task/readme.md

 and use task_create to create tasks is OK.

-After task_init_system() was called, main_task will be created, and the main function will halt until all tasks is over.
+After task_init_system() was called, main_task will be created, and the main function will halt until all tasks are finished.

 setjmp_task is not preemptive multitasking.
 A task need call task_msleep or task_yield to make other tasks hava chance to run.